YuChangWan/vending-machine-verilog-/README.md

 We can select how many cups we are going to take.
 (1 ~ 5)

+When a coffee was made, machine give us some signal that please take out the coffee.

-The signal that 'take out' hole is empty now is input from outside module.
+If we take out the coffee, then The signal that 'take out' hole is empty now is input from outside module.

 Because the time you take out coffee depends on your will.